sobierajpawel/OponeoWPF/WPF_1/task_4.md

 ### Creating a project in PRISM

 1. Create right-click solution -> Add -> New Project and create new WPFClient for Prism.
-Name a project as "Oponeo.WMS.WPFClientPrism".
+Name a project as **"Oponeo.WMS.WPFClientPrism"**.

 2. Install Prism.Unity from Nuget package manager.